Ellen Perez: 2012–2014: The beginnings

-2015–2016: First Grand Slam appearance
+2015–2016: First major appearance

 In June 2015, Perez returned to play at Bethany Beach where she qualified and reached the singles quarterfinals and the doubles final.
 The following week in Charlotte, she reached the doubles final.
-She played across U.S. ITF events for the remainder of 2015.
+She played ITF events across U.S. for the remainder of 2015.

 Perez started her 2016 season in June in U.S. without qualifying for the main draw.
 In July, she qualified for and won her first singles ITF title in Brussels without dropping a set.
 She reached a semifinal and final at two subsequent events.
 Perez won four doubles titles in five weeks across June and July 2016.

-In August, Perez won the Australian Wildcard Play-off to make her Grand Slam singles debut at the US Open.
-She lost to Zhang Shuai in straight sets.
+In August, Perez won the Australian Wildcard Play-off to make her major singles debut at the US Open where she lost to Zhang Shuai, in straight sets.
 Perez said of the experience "It definitely didn't go as planned, or as hoped, but it was great to be able to have my Grand Slam debut and get out on court in front of all the fans and what-not.
 It was nice."
 She ended 2016 with a singles rank of 632 and doubles rank of 414.

 2017–2018: First WTA Tour match win

 Perez began the season with a wildcard into the Sydney International qualifying where she defeated Kateryna Kozlova, ranked 101 in the world.
 She lost to Naomi Broady in the second round.
 At the Australian Open qualifying, Perez defeated Tadeja Majerič, then lost to Ana Bogdan.

-She returned to play in June where she reached three consecutive doubles finals, winning one.
+She returned to play in June and reached three consecutive doubles finals, winning one.
 Doubles success continued throughout the rest of the year.
 In July, Perez qualified for and reached the singles final of Gatineau.
 This increased her singles ranking to a career-high of 363.
 Perez returned to Australia and reached the semifinals of Toowoomba and quarterfinals of Cairns.

 Perez began the 2018 season, after being given wildcard into the Sydney International where she upset world No. 11, Kristina Mladenovic, in the first round.
 Her first win on the WTA Tour came when Mladenovic retired with the score 4–6, 2–4.
 Perez lost in round two to Ashleigh Barty.

 At the Australian Open, Perez lost in the first round of qualifying to Valentini Grammatikopoulou.
-She made the second round at Burnie, Launceston and Perth, and then reached the final of the Clay Court International in April, losing to Jaimee Fourlis.
+She made the second round at the Burnie International, Launceston International and at Perth, and then reached the final of the Clay Court International in April, losing to Jaimee Fourlis.
 Perez traveled to Europe and North America's ITF Circuit with limited success.
 In September, she attempted to qualify for two WTA tournaments in Asia before returning to Australia in October where she reached four consecutive ITF finals.